ki-lang/ki/ROADMAP.md

 Feature todo list in order:

 ```
-- declare functions for classes/structs from other libraries

 - trait generic types
 - function generic types
 - inline if ... ? ... : ...